 From there, it's about putting robust fraud detection and prevention frameworks in place from the get-go, and analyzing developing fraud trends to stay ahead of emerging fraud trends and techniques.

 That’s all very well, But in today’s digital banking environment, you need more than a strong team of fraud fighters.
-So what do you need for an effective anti-fraud strategy?
+So what do you need for an effective fraud prevention strategy?

 Businesses should consider the following: